 Comment 8:

 Quote/Paraphrase: “Men’s and women’s experiences of work–family conflict are converging and so too are the work-related strategies they employ to deal with such conflict.
-Where it was once only women seen as scaling back on work demands or seeking out more flexibility, we now see men exhibiting similar behaviors—at least among those with school-aged children.
+Where it was once only women seen scaling back on work demands or seeking more flexibility, we now see men exhibiting similar behaviors—at least among those with school-aged children.
 Women with young children, however, are still more likely than fathers to scale back on work demands or seek flexibility because of work–family conflict, which speaks to the persistent gender inequality of paid and unpaid work roles—at least during the early years of children’s lives.
 These findings have important theoretical implications for gender, work, and family scholarship as well as practical implications for employers who base hiring practices on stereotypes of gender differences in devotion toward work versus family” pp. 115.

 Essential Element: This comment is associated with the essential element, principles of hermeneutics.